opensearch-project/project-website/_events/_sample.markdown

     # the button text
     title: Join on Meetup

+# Define a category for the event.
+This is used for filtering behaviors and styling on the events pages.
+# This is limited to the following values: "community", "development", "user-group", "events".
+# Un-comment the line that defines the category for this event.
+category: community
+# category: development
+# category: user-group
+# category: events

 # below this tripple dash, describe your event.
 It should be 1-3 sentences
 ---